puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.32.md

 bookHidden: true
 ---

-# 1.32 Yasadatta
+# 1.32 Suppiya

-Sensual pleasures are like swords and stakes;
+I’ll exchange old age for the un-ageing,
-The aggregates are like their chopping block.
+Burning for extinguishing:
-What you call happiness here in the world
+The ultimate peace,
-Is the exhaustion of foolish people.
+The unexcelled safety from the yoke.

 ## Notes